brainly/style-guide/CONTRIBUTING.md

 Style guide supports beta channel you can use to test your changes in prod like environment.
 To prepare pre release:

-- Prepare a git branch with your feature
+- Push a git branch with your feature
 - Create a draft PR and label it with appropriate keyword (`alpha`/`beta` etc.)
 - Once you're ready to deploy beta release, bump version and create git tag:
   - run `yarn version` and type specific pre release version (follow the same principles as you would preparing standard release but put additional suffix to the version). e.g `yarn version 220.6.0-beta.0`.
 This command will bump your package version and create git tag.
 If you need another beta version in the same branch use subsequent integer `-beta.1, beta.2` etc.